 HBX course participants at ConneXt

-When HBS conceptualized HBX, the School’s online learning platform, the goal was to create a transformational educational experience with a “digital-first” approach that was active, social, and case-based.
+When Harvard Business School Online, formerly called HBX, was first conceptualized, the goal was to create a transformational educational experience with a “digital-first” approach that was active, social, and case-based.
 Inspired by HBS’s distinctive pedagogy, it would be unlike anything else offered online.
-In addition to launching its first program, CORe (Credential of Readiness)—which teaches the fundamentals of business—HBX has created Certificate Programs, a portfolio of courses designed to provide individuals, and in some cases leadership teams, with deep insight into a particular business topic.
+In addition to launching its first program, CORe (Credential of Readiness)—which teaches the fundamentals of business—HBS Online has created Certificate Programs, a portfolio of courses designed to provide individuals, and in some cases leadership teams, with deep insight into a particular business topic.

 As one familiar with game-changing environments, Professor Clayton Christensen signed on to develop the first course, Disruptive Strategy.
 It is one of five courses, but is the only one that can be tailored to the needs of a management team.
 Participants can explore issues related to their company in private online, applying Christensen’s theories and frameworks to find solutions to strategic questions posed by their executive sponsor.

 The Certificate Programs are built on an asynchronous platform, which means participants set their own schedules.
 They spend about six hours each week on coursework and assignments in tandem with fellow global cohort members so that all progress through the six-week course together.
 Videos featuring the instructor and case protagonists, peer-to-peer interactions with virtual classmates around the world, and “cold calls” are incorporated into this highly social learning experience.